 - Are Personal Sympathy Notes Appropriate?
 Not only are they appropriate, they add another layer of comfort to the family of the deceased.

 - What Should You Not Write in a Sympathy Note?
-Never make these mistakes when sending condolences to the grieving.
+Don't air grievances or say that the deceased is in a better place now.

 - Is It Appropriate to Bring Food to the Family of the Deceased?
 In many cultures, food shows your respect and consideration for those who suffer grief from the loss of a family member.

 - Should I Send Flowers to the Funeral or Memorial Service?
-Understand the etiquette of sending flowers to express your sympathy.
+It's best to send the flowers to the funeral home or the home of the deceased.

 Since there are so many cultural and religious variations of funerals and etiquette related to attendance, you may need to do some additional research.
 Here are some articles that may provide additional insight.